TOPSS Competition for High School Psychology Students

 2014 TOPSS Competition for High School Psychology Students

-Miriam Hauptman of Ladue Horton Watkins High School (St. Louis)
+Miriam Hauptman of Ladue Horton Watkins High School (St. Louis, Missouri)

-Rebecca Jordan of Rye High School (Rye, N.Y.)
+Rebecca Jordan of Rye High School (Rye, New York)

-Emory Nager of North Salem High School (North Salem, N.Y.)
+Emory Nager of North Salem High School (North Salem, New York)

-Milena Pirman of Kimberly High School (Appleton, Wis.)
+Milena Pirman of Kimberly High School (Appleton, Wisconsin)

 The 2014 competition question asked students to submit an essay exploring the current prevalence, impact and/or implications of obesity.
 Along with describing the biopsychosocial factors that contribute to obesity, students were asked to offer a solution using psychological science.